davide-colombo/davide-colombo/README.md

 In the past 3 years I radically changed the way I view myself, other people, and the World we live in.

+---
+### Master degree in Bioengineering and Startup experience

 I successfully concluded my master degree in early 2022, while I was already working at ["Switch Academy"](https://switchacademy.com/), a startup which delivers all-in-one and customized career acceleration plans to help people boost their careers.

 I learned a lot during that experience, especially I learned more about clear communication, commitment, ownership, taking smart decision, prioritize time, organize work.

 It was a pleasure time and I'm thankful for having had that opportunity, especially because it open my mind about what I want to do in my life.

+---

+### Computer science

 During my years at the University I discover a strong passion and an innate affinity to programming.

-After the experience at Switch Academy I decided to become a Software Engineer.
+After the experience at _Switch Academy_ I decided to become a Software Engineer.

 I know that I was not ready so I started to practice and learn more, especially about the low-level details of a computer system.
 That was enlighting.